gbidegain/MarineEpi/README.md

 # MarineEpi

 MarineEpi modelling file is presented to the end user in the MarineEpi GUI.
-The user can take advantage of all of the features of MarineEpi to model different host-pathogen systems, run different marine disease scenarios and obtain information about disease dynamics in output plots for S.
+The user can take advantage of all of the features of MarineEpi to model different host-pathogen systems, run different marine disease scenarios and obtain information about disease dynamics displaying plots for S, I, P, DI, prevalence of infection and mortality (see model variables decription below).
-Getting Started with MarineEpi

 Description